 Diana is the principal consultant and managing partner of Method Intelligence Ltd. She holds a Master’s degree in Intelligence Analysis and a Bachelor’s degree in Political Science.
 She is a Certified Security Management Professional and also supports the trade by assessing future candidates.

-Gary served for 25 years and retired as a Major in the Canadian Army.
+Gary Dawson served for 25 years and retired as a Major in the Canadian Army.
 He held command and staff positions with postings in Germany, Canada and The Airborne Regiment as well as operational command roles in Somalia and Rwanda.
 He has a degree in Electrical Engineering from Queen’s University and an MSc in Security and Risk Management from Leicester University UK.
 As well, he is board certified in Security Management by ASIS International as a Certified Protection Professional (CPP), Physical Security Professional (PSP) and Professional in Critical Infrastructure Protection (PCIP).
-Gary worked for 12 years in Qatar where he was involved in major oil and gas projects and security management of several sites in Qatar.
-While in Qatar, he also started and ran the security program for the Qatar Foundation a landmark education and Technology Park in Doha under the auspices of the Qatari Royal family.
-Since returning to Canada he has been a security consultant and performed security assessments on various companies in the Ottawa area.
+He worked for 12 years in Qatar where he was involved in major Oil and Gas projects and security management of several sites in Qatar.
+While in Qatar he also started and ran the security program for the Qatar Foundation a landmark education and Technology Park in Doha under the auspices of the Qatari Royal family.
+Since returning to Canada he has been a security consultant having performed security assessments on various companies in the Ottawa area.
 He was also the Security Specialist on the Critical Infrastructure Protection course run in Ottawa by the Critical Infrastructure Institute.
-Gary returned to Qatar advising an Exxon Mobil joint venture from 2013-2015.
-He has also been on contract in India consulting on security management, policies and performing risk assessments for a major Indian oil and gas company and Abu Dhabi for a cyber security company.
-Gary is currently working in Petawawa as a Site Security Manager for a major DND project since 2017
+He returned to Qatar advising an Exxon Mobil joint venture from 2013-2015.
+In addition, he has been on contract in India consulting on security management, policies and performing risk assessments for a major Indian Oil and Gas company and Abu Dhabi for a cyber security company.
+Gary recently completed a 4 year contract in Petawawa as a Site Security Manager for a major DND project from 2017-2021.
+He is currently consulting on another DND project.

 Paul has a quarter century of experience working as a professional investigator, six (6) years as group team leader, providing high risk VIP protection and technical intelligence support, for high profile entities and clients.